 - Allow the person concerned to identify the local council they would like the notification to be made to

 - Have consent from the person concerned so their contact details can be shared with us

 Further information is available on the Duty to refer page on the GOV.UK website.

-We will contact your client directly to arrange a housing options appointment.
-We will make two attempts to speak to your client, but if we are unable to do so we will have to close the case and we will notify you that we have taken this action.
+We may contact you for further information.
+We will then contact your customer directly to arrange a housing options appointment.
+We will make two attempts to speak to your customer, but if we are unable to do so we will have to close the case and we will notify you that we have taken this action.
 A new referral should be made if our support is still required.